Skip to content

 Important

-In this section we describe a simplified process to give a basic understanding of SpiraTest integration.
-Once you are ready to start implementing a set of tests for your application we recommend to review the Frameworks section first.
+In this section, we describe a simplified process to provide a basic understanding of SpiraTest integration.
+Once you are ready to start implementing a set of tests for your application, we recommend reviewing the Frameworks section first.

 Important

-If you already loaded the test from SpiraTest earlier and wish to update the local copy with changes saved into SpiraTest by a team member then proceed to Synchronizing section.
+If you have already loaded the test from SpiraTest and wish to update the local copy with changes saved to SpiraTest by a team member, then proceed to the Synchronizing section.

-To load a Rapise test from SpiraTest you need to make sure that the following has been setup first:
+To load a Rapise test from SpiraTest, you must first ensure that the following has been set up:

 1. You have already configured the connection to the SpiraTest service.

-2. The user you will be connecting to SpiraTest with has the permission to view the project that the tests are being stored in.
+2. The user account you will be connecting to SpiraTest with has permission to view the project where the tests are stored.

-Once you have setup SpiraTest accordingly, click on the File > Load from Spira menu.
+Once you have set up SpiraTest accordingly, click the File > Load from Spira menu item.

 spira_open_test2

-The first thing you will need to do is choose the SpiraTest project from the dropdown list.
-Once you have done that, the system will display the list of test case folders in this project.
+First, choose the SpiraTest project from the dropdown list.
+Once selected, the system will display the list of test case folders in this project.

-Once you have chosen the project, you need to expand the test case folders in SpiraTest and choose the existing Test Case that you want to load:
+Once you have chosen the project, expand the test case folders in SpiraTest and choose the existing Test Case that you want to load:

 spira_open_test3

-When you expand the folders to display the list of contained test cases, it will display the Name, ID and Repository Path for each test case that has associated Rapise test.
+When you expand the folders to display the list of contained test cases, it will display the Name, ID, and Repository Path for each test case that has an associated Rapise test.

 Note